finbourne/lusid-sdk-python-preview/sdk/docs/CorporateActionSourcesApi.md

 [EARLY ACCESS] DeleteInstrumentEvents: Delete corporate actions (instrument transition events) from the corporate action source.

 Delete one or more corporate actions from a particular corporate action source.
+The maximum number of instrument events that this method can delete per request is 1,000.

 ### Example